zluckyhou/nijicrawl_public/README.md

 3. **Run**: Click "Run" and watch as NijiCrawl fetches your desired information.

 ## 🔮 Upcoming Features
+- [ ] Stylish Homepage: A visually appealing and interactive homepage to enhance user experience
 - [ ] API Access:
   - [ ] Public API for URL content extraction and processing
   - [ ] API documentation for seamless integration